To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 To view an aggregation query’s equivalent code:

-- Execute the full pipeline.
+- Run the entire pipeline.

 - Click on the Query Code tab.